Orion Face Direct (V, 5) - Solo

 The forecast of blue skies and no wind appeared on my phone like a mirage.
 With the approaching storm of Covid-19 it seemed probable that this would be the last opportunity to go winter climbing this season and I had to take it.
 Having recently climbed on ‘the Ben’, as it is known to climbers, I knew it was absolutely plastered in ice.
 Not knowing how long any potential lockdown could last, it felt time to go big.
 As Edinburgh disappeared in the rear view mirror I tried to take the pressure off by telling myself that I could just ‘go have a look’ at some routes and see what I fancied climbing.
 But the reality, I knew, was different.
 I was committed.
 Tomorrow I was going to solo the Orion Face.

-The decision to climb solo is never one I take lightly, because climbing with a rope, protection, and a partner naturally seems to offer a measure of safety.
+Soloing has always been a part of climbing, in summer and winter, and the decision to climb solo is never one I take lightly, because climbing with a rope, protection, and a partner naturally seems to offer a measure of safety.
 However, when I am soloing I feel a greater intensity of focus and a level of control, and these are often the climbs that push me the most and help me to grow as a climber.
-Soloing has always been a part of climbing, in summer and winter, but I would never climb a route in this style that was outside my capabilities.

 Orion Face Direct is given a grade of V, 5.
 The SMC guidebook says that Grade V climbs are ‘difficult, sustained and serious.
 If on ice, long sustained ice pitches are to be expected.’
 The main problem with grades is that they are subjective, and often routes are graded for good conditions.
 If an ice route is too thin then climbing it will feel much harder than its grade, or if the ice is fat then it will feel easier.
 I knew that the Orion Face had been climbed quite a bit this season but, as I had not done any routes on it recently, I had no idea as to the current conditions.
 Yet no matter the condition you find it in, any route on the Orion Face will inevitably be steep in parts, success is not guaranteed, and protection will often be hard to find.